11Warrior/vault/ReadMe.md

 - **Node.js v14 or higher**: The tool relies on modern JavaScript features and Node.js APIs introduced in recent versions.
 Running on Node.js v14 or higher ensures compatibility with asynchronous filesystem operations and stable language constructs.
 Using older Node.js versions can lead to runtime errors or missing features, so upgrading is strongly recommended.

-- **npm package manager**: npm handles installation of `backup-cli-tool` and its dependencies.
+- **npm package manager**: npm handles installation of `savr-cli` and its dependencies.
 It resolves version constraints, downloads packages, and manages the global or local installation location.
 Other package managers like Yarn or pnpm may work, but npm remains the primary tested option.

 - **Access to desired backup storage destinations**: The tool needs permission to read source paths and write backups to the destination.
 For local or network storage, ensure the user running the command has filesystem permissions.
 For remote or mounted locations, verify that authentication, mounting, and connectivity are correctly configured before scheduling automated backups.